-1 During the impartial hearing, the parents entered certain exhibits into evidence to support their pendency position, but marked such pendency exhibits with the same lettering that they used to identify other exhibits that they entered into evidence in support of their position on the merits (Tr. pp. 2, 8-9, 15-19).
-For clarity in this decision, the parents' exhibits that were entered during the pendency portion of the hearing will be referenced as "Pendency" exhibits (see Parent Exs.
-A-J; Parent Pendency Exs.
+1 During the impartial hearing, the parent entered certain exhibits into evidence to support her position on pendency, but marked such pendency exhibits with the same lettering that she used to identify other exhibits that she entered into evidence in support of her position on the merits (Tr. pp. 12, 14-15).
+For clarity, in this decision, the parent's exhibits that were entered during the pendency portion of the hearing will be referenced as "Pendency" exhibits (see Parent Exs.
+A-H; Parent Pendency Exs.
 A-F).